BryanCarney/credit-risk-classification/README.md

 # Credit Risk Analysis Report

 ### Overview of the Analysis
 The purpose of this analysis is to evaluate the performance of a machine learning model in predicting credit risk, specifically in identifying high-risk loans.
 The goal is to determine whether the model can accurately classify loans as either "healthy" (class 0) or "high-risk" (class 1) based on various features related to the applicants.
-The model will be used by a financial institution, such as a bank, to help make informed decisions regarding loan approval and risk assessment.
-A robust model is crucial for minimizing financial losses due to defaults while also ensuring the institution doesn't miss out on legitimate loan opportunities.
+The model will be used by a financial institution to help make informed decisions regarding loan approval and risk assessment.
+The goal is to minimizing financial losses due to defaults while also ensuring the institution doesn't miss out on legitimate loan opportunities.

 ### The Results